Yousef Rabhi

-Yousef D. Rabhi (born June 9, 1988) is a former member of the Michigan House of Representatives who also served as the Democratic Floor Leader.
-He represented Michigan's 53rd House District, encompassing the majority of Ann Arbor, from 2017 to 2023.
-He replaced Jeff Irwin, who was term limited.
-He is a member of the Democratic Party.
+Yousef D. Rabhi (born June 9, 1988) is an American politician serving as a member of the Washtenaw County Board of Commissioners since 2023.
+A member of the Democratic Party and the Democratic Socialists of America (DSA), Rabhi represented Michigan's 53rd House District in the Michigan House of Representatives from 2017 to 2023.
+He is the Democratic nominee for mayor of Ann Arbor, Michigan in the 2026 election, having defeated incumbent Christopher Taylor in the primary, 55% to 45%.

 Early life and education

 Rabhi was born in Ypsilanti and raised on the North Side of Ann Arbor.
-His father is a mechanical engineer and his mother a longstanding community activist.
-His mother's involvement in the Ann Arbor Democratic Party, as well as his grandfather's history of labor organizing in Detroit inspired Rabhi to pursue a career in public service.
-Rabhi is of Algerian descent on his paternal side.
+His father, Lounes Rabhi, is a mechanical engineer and his mother, Peggy Rabhi (née Deitos), is a longstanding local community activist.
+His mother's involvement in the Ann Arbor Democratic Party, as well as his grandfather's history of labor organizing in Detroit, inspired Rabhi to pursue a career in public service.
+Rabhi is a University of Michigan alum and is of Algerian descent on his paternal side.

-Rabhi attended Blossom Home Preschool where he was exposed early to environmental protection through the Adopt-A-Stream program.
-After graduating from Huron High School in 2006, Rabhi attended the University of Michigan and graduated with a Bachelor of Science in Environmental Science with a specialization in urban planning and ecosystems management.